BackofenLab/HVSeeker/HVSeeker-DNA/README.md

 ## Usage

 This script can be run from the command line with various options.
 First create a "Bacteria" folder to put in you Bacteria data and a "Phage" folder for your Phage data.
 See the Sample_Data for an example.
 Below is a detailed description of the command-line arguments:

 **Basic Usage**
+To use HVSeeker you can either train models yourself or download our pretrained models from https://drive.google.com/drive/folders/1wHWgxH3Y9YSNJXugtZZrLI4PWJ6SDkaK?usp=sharing
+We recommend using the the corresponding padding model.

 ```
 python main.py -f [List of training directories] [OPTIONS]
 ```